Formation of trigons in a metal–organic framework: The role of metal–organic polyhedron subunits as meta-atoms†

-Shape control of metal–organic materials in meso- and macroscale has been an important theme due to emerging properties.
-Especially, chemical etching has been useful to create various forms such as core-shell and hollow crystals in metal–organic frameworks.
+Shape control of metal–organic materials on the meso- and macroscale has been an important theme due to emerging properties.
+Particularly, chemical etching has been useful to create various forms such as core–shells and hollow crystals in metal–organic frameworks.
 Here we present a unique chemical etching strategy to create trigonal patterned surfaces in metal–organic frameworks.
-The mechanism suggests that metal–organic polyhedron subunits serves as meta-atoms, playing a crucial role for formations of trigons on the sur-face.
-Such patterned surface in porous solids can be utilized in ma-ta-surface applications in the foreseeable future.
+The mechanism suggests that metal–organic polyhedron subunits serve as meta-atoms, playing a crucial role in the formation of trigons on the surface.
+Such a patterned surface in porous solids can be utilized in meta-surface applications in the foreseeable future.